markomarkovic/8x8x8x8/README.md

 - **Google authentication** - sign in to submit animations
 - **Submission queue** - track your submitted animations (up to 8 pending, unlimited approved/rejected)
 - **Admin review** - approve or reject submissions (admin only)

-## How to Use

-### Drawing

-1. Click a color in the palette to select it
-2. Click pixels in the grid to paint with the selected color
-3. Switch between frames using the frame selector at the bottom

-### Colors

-- **Single click** on a palette color to select it for drawing
-- **Double click** on a palette color to edit it using the color picker

-### Sharing

-Your animation is automatically encoded in the URL.
-Just copy and share the URL to share your animation!

-### Gallery Submission

-1. Sign in with your Google account (button in top-right corner)
-2. Create your animation
-3. Click the "Submit" button (appears below your queue when logged in)
-4. Your submission appears in your queue with a yellow outline (pending)
-5. Wait for admin approval
-6. Once approved, your animation appears in the public gallery with a green outline in your queue

-**Limits:** You can have up to 8 pending submissions at a time.
-Approved and rejected submissions are unlimited and appear in your queue below your pending slots.

 ## Development